In This Article

 Critical authentication bypass vulnerability exploited in the wild, giving attackers access to managed endpoints

 These aren't edge cases.
 They're the platforms that most MSPs run their entire operations on.
 When your MSP depends on ConnectWise or Kaseya, your lending environment inherits that supply chain risk.
 A breach at the MSP platform level can give attackers access to every client the MSP manages.
 For mortgage lenders handling borrower Social Security numbers, income data, and account information, that exposure is a Fannie Mae InfoSec compliance problem.
+Beyond Microsoft Secure Score: building a mortgage operations security program covers how M365 Guardian translates a clean Microsoft baseline into the kind of program examiners reference.

 The question isn't whether your MSP has been breached.
 The question is whether your MSP's tooling has been breached, and whether you'd even know.